This feature is only available on Chainloop’s platform paid plans.

 • Project Viewer: Provides read-only access to the project, workflows, and attestations.

-Assigning project roles
+Assigning product and project roles

 Groups